Marquesgz/Marquesgz/README.md

 <h3 align="center">A passionate full stack developer from Portugal</h3>

 - 🚀 Originating from Portugal, I'm a dedicated full-stack developer deeply immersed in the vibrant world of technology

-- 💡 My current focus revolves around mastering **AWS**, where I'm actively delving into its intricacies to expand my technical prowess

 - 💼 Concurrently, I'm channeling my energies into crafting compelling personal projects aimed at augmenting my portfolio and showcasing my proficiency in various tech stacks 🤘